 Whilst files stored on Vault can be accessed via WebDAV, it is important to note that WebDAV is an extension of the HTTP protocol, and is unrelated to the Vault system.
 Some of its limitations and known issues may be not be controlled by the Nimbox support team.
 For example:

-- Microsoft Office for Mac may require end users to log in each time they access the mapped drive or open a document in the mapped drive (refer to this Microsoft support article for more information).
+- Microsoft Office for Mac may require end users to log in each time they access the mapped drive or open a document in the mapped drive.

 - Microsoft Office for Mac Word documents may open in Read-only mode (refer to this TechCenter discussion for more information).